Find out about the side effects of the chemotherapy drug cyclophosphamide.

 Heart problems include changes to how your heart works.
 This can cause changes to your heart rhythm and your ankles can swell.

+Tell your doctor or nurse straight away if you have any chest pain.
 Your doctor might ask you to have tests to check your heart, such as an electrocardiogram (ECG).

 Numbness or tingling in fingers and toes can make it difficult to do fiddly things such as doing up buttons.
 This starts within a few days or weeks and can last for a few months.
 Rarely, the numbness may be permanent.